Glasfloss Merv 8 Pleated Filters Now Achieves a Merv 10

 replacing (Length, Width and Thickness).
 Often custom size Filters are required due to a wide range of factors.
 Unfortunately, you can’t buy custom sized AC or Furnace Filters at your local hardware store, but they are available from us at AC Filters 4 Less.
 We can custom make any size AC or Furnace Filters, in any brand that you are looking for.

-Neglecting Your AC Filters & Furnace Filters Can Cost Money!
+Neglecting Your AC Filters or Furnace Filters Can Cost Money

 Flanders EZ Flow Disposable Filters